 Learn How to Make Bruschetta Bread with just 6 ingredients in less than 20 minutes for a delicious easy classic Italian appetizer.

 When you bite into the garlicky crispy crostini and taste the fresh heirloom tomatoes tossed Aged Balsamic Vinegar of Modena, extra virgin olive oil and Sicilian Spice Blend, you will think you died and went to heaven.
 How can just a handful of ingredients give you so much pleasure?
 It’s the quality of the ingredients.
-Good quality ingredients are all you need to make your recipes shine.
+Good quality ingredients like in our antipasto wreath charcuterie skewers are all you need to make your recipes shine.

 What is Bruschetta?